rezsam09/Filipino-English-Dementia-Classification/README.md

 # Forgotten Words: Benchmarking NeoBERT for Dementia Detection in Low-Resource Conversational Filipino and English Speech

-Official implementation of *"Forgotten Words"*, submitted to BioNLP @ ACL.
+Official implementation of *"Forgotten Words: Benchmarking NeoBERT for Dementia Detection in Low-Resource Conversational Filipino and English Speech"*, accepted at **BioNLP @ ACL 2026**.

 This study presents the **first NLP evaluation of dementia classification in conversational Filipino speech**, benchmarking TF-IDF + Logistic Regression, BERT-base-uncased, and NeoBERT across monolingual, cross-lingual zero-shot, and bilingual training configurations.

 ---